LucaVendruscolo/Platformer/README.md

 Make sure to not touch the ground and try to avoid obstacles in water Remember about your health and make sure to reset it by shooting the purple orbs

+To add the OpenAI api go to the OpenAIcontroller object in the scene and paste in the API key.
+Message Luca to get the api key or make one at https://platform.openai.com/settings/organization/api-keys